dannyp11/arduino-skeleton/README.md

 # Usage
-        go to c*-project/with*-os/ directory and use its makefile go to test/ to checkout individual module test code, all code here must be in C
+        go to c*-project/with*-os/ directory and use its makefile go to test/ to checkout individual module test code, all code here must be in C except cxxtest headers

 # Question & Bug fix?
 	Please email author tdpham1105@yahoo.com